-The Zambian people face daily healthcare challenges including: malaria, malnutrition, maternal and infant mortality, HIV/AIDS, and other preventable diseases.
-These challenges are compounded in the rural areas where there is a lack of available and accessible healthcare, shortage of medications and supplies, aging infrastructure, limited family resources and transportation, and limited access to healthcare education.
+The Zambian people face daily healthcare challenges including malaria, malnutrition, maternal and infant mortality, HIV/AIDS, and other preventable diseases.
+These challenges are compounded in the rural areas where there is a lack of available and accessible healthcare, shortage of medications and supplies, and limited access to healthcare education.
 In rural Zambia, thousands of children and women suffer from one or more forms of malnutrition, including low birth weight, stunted growth, and multiple nutrient deficiencies.
 All of these factors, including a lack of sanitation and clean water, lead to many preventable deaths every year.

-The department will be assisting the Ministry of Health with two priority community education initiatives: male involvement in maternal/child health and decreasing gender based violence.
-The Health Department plans on expanding the men’s involvement program and also starting an educational program intended to reduce gender based violence.
+The department assists the Ministry of Health with two priority community education initiatives: male involvement in maternal/child health and decreasing gender based violence.
+The Health Department plans on expanding men’s involvement programs and starting an educational program intended to reduce gender based violence.
 The department is also working to develop more health education programs to strengthen knowledge and understanding about basic disease prevention.
-As a part of the department’s strategic plan, the department hopes to open a healthcare resource center, which would provide a training venue for the community and community health volunteers, a library and resource room, and a hostel.

-Status: In order to fully implement its five-year strategic plan, the Health Department is actively seeking donors and partners to provide financial and administrative support to help it reach its goal of providing basic healthcare for the people of Zambia.
-Currently, obtaining its goals and objectives is very challenging as it does not have funding to implement its programs.
+Status: In order to fully implement its five-year strategic plan, the Health Department is actively seeking donors and partners to provide financial and administrative support.

 CLICK HERE TO LEARN MORE